minetest/minetest/doc/lua_api.md

 red, 60° is yellow, 120° is green, and 180° is cyan, while -60° is magenta and -120° is blue.

-`<saturation>` and `<lightness>` are optional adjustments, both from -100 to +100, with a default of 0.
+`<saturation>` and `<lightness>` are optional adjustments, both are percentages with a default of 0.
 If no adjustment is specified then the original saturation and lightness value of each pixel is preserved.

+`<lightness>` is from -100 to +100.

+`<saturation>` goes down to -100 (fully desaturated) but may go above 100, allowing for even muted colors to become highly saturated.

 #### `[multiply:<color>`